Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria

 for all \( x, \hat{x} \in X \), all \( a, \hat{a} \in A \), and all \( \mu, \hat{\mu} \in \mathcal P(X) \). \end{enumerate} \end{assumption}

 Since $c$ is continuous over $\mathcal P(X)$, it follows that $c$ is bounded by a constant, say $M$.
 For $u \in \mathcal P(A)$, using the transformations,

 and

-we can transform the MFG$_{\textrm {T}}$ to $(X,\mathcal P(A),C,P,\mu_0,T)$, which is defined over a compact convex action space $\mathcal P(A)$ that is isomorphic to $\mathbb R^{|A|}$.
+we can transform the MFG$_{\textrm {T}}$ to $(X,\mathcal P(A),C,P,\mu_0,T)$, which is defined over a compact convex action space $\mathcal P(A)$ that is isomorphic to a closed convex subset of $\mathbb R^{|A|}$.
 The newly obtained system components $C$ and $P$ satisfy the following Lipschitz conditions \cite[Proposition 1]{anahtarci2023q}: \begin{lemma} Under Assumption \ref{assump:1}, \( P \) and \( C \) satisfy the following Lipschitz bounds: